apache/qpid-proton/proton-c/bindings/go/README.md

-# *EXPERIMENTAL* Go binding for proton
+# Go binding for proton

-This is an *experimental* [Go](http://golang.org) binding for proton.
+This is a a [Go](http://golang.org) binding for proton.
-The API is subject to change but there is enough to get a good idea of where it is headed.
+The API is subject to change but is stabilizing.

 Feedback is strongly encouraged: